 Understanding what affects inflammation in a runner’s body is key.
 Runners need a healthy, strong healing system that allows them to recover fully and get stronger from exercise, heal from injury, and not carry residual or chronic inflammation that prevents recovery.
 In other words, as a runner you need acute inflammation and if you take anti-inflammatories you’ll rob yourself of it!
 And you need to avoid chronic inflammation which comes mostly from what they call “lifestyle” issues, particular rest, stress, and diet.
 Food intolerances and the major elements of the standard western diet all feed chronic inflammation, while healthy eating protects you and quells chronic inflammation.
 The great thing about “anti-inflammatory” foods is that they don’t interfere with the acute inflammatory response the way drugs do while they help quell chronic inflammation – clearly what every runner needs!

 So avoid the pills, remove the stressors from your running form and from your lifestyle, learn how to eat an anti-inflammatory diet, and enjoy the benefits to your performance and your overall well-being.
-And if you need help with any of these things, just shoot me an email at email@example.com.
+And if you need help with any of these things, contact me.